Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Balancing Stationarity and Parsimony

 \begin{proof} See Appendix \ref{sec:apx_thm1}. \end{proof}

 Theorem \ref{theorem:pog_consistency} establishes a formal tradeoff between the choice of compression budget and the accuracy with which we are able to lock onto the population posterior distribution.
-Specifically, for attenuating compression budget, the algorithm retains more and more sample points as time progresses, such that in the limit it exactly locks onto the fully infinite dimensional population posterior.
-On the other hand, for constant compression budget, we can converge to a neighborhood of the population posterior, but for this selection we can additionally guarantee that the complexity of the distribution's parameterization never grows out of control.
+Specifically, for attenuating compression budget, the algorithm retains more and more sample points as time progresses, such that in the limit it exactly {converges to stationarity}.
+On the other hand, for constant compression budget, we can converge to a neighborhood of {stationarity}, but for this selection we can additionally guarantee that the complexity of the distribution's parameterization never grows out of control.
 This finite memory property is formalized in the following theorem.

 \begin{theorem} Suppose Algorithm \ref{alg:pog} is run with constant compression budget $\eps>0$.
 Then the model order $M_t$ of the posterior distributions $\rho_{\bbD_t}$ remains finite for all $t$, and subsequently the limiting distribution $\rho_{\infty}$ has finite model complexity $M^\infty$.
 Moreover, $M_t \leq M^{\infty}$ for all $t$.
 More specifically, we have the following relationship between the model complexity, the compression budget, and the parameter dimension $p$: